-In 2016, 60 per cent of new utility-scale capacity was from wind and solar projects (8.7GW and 7.7GW, respectively).
-New natural gas projects accounted for 33 per cent (9GW) of new utility-scale capacity, and the remaining 7 per cent of new utility-scale capacity was from other types of projects, including biomass, hydropower and fuel cell projects.
+For each of the past five years, over 50 per cent of new utility-scale capacity has been from wind and solar projects, with new natural gas projects accounting for about 33 per cent of new utility-scale capacity.
+The remaining new utility-scale capacity is from other types of projects, including biomass, hydropower and fuel cell projects.
 As older coal, natural gas and hydropower plants are retired, wind and solar projects are expected to continue to account for a large portion of new utility-scale capacity in the United States.
+Planning for the deployment of utility-scale wind and solar projects is heavily based on qualification for federal tax credits and related deadlines for the commencment of construction.